Published on: 2025-11-21

 Here is a simplified snapshot of key technical indicators as of late November 2025:

-| Indicator | Timeframe | Latest Reading / Status | Signal | What It Suggests |
+| Indicator | Timeframe | Latest reading / status | Signal | What it suggests |

 |---|---|---|---|---|

-| RSI | Daily | Below 30 | Oversold | Selling has pushed price to stretched levels; short-term relief bounces are common in this zone. |
+| RSI (14) | Daily | Around 15 (deep oversold) | Oversold | Selling has pushed price to very stretched levels; short-term relief bounces are common from this zone, even inside a downtrend. |

 This mix tells a clear story: the trend is down, but the market is getting stretched.
 The daily RSI below 30 has historically marked areas where at least short-term bounces often appear, though not always immediately.